syedyasirkamal/agileproject/README.md

 > - 5.
 Did pair programming with another developer

 ### Daily Scrums - Next 24 Hours
 > During each of our Daily Scrums, the developers answered the question, "What will you do in the next 24 hours to meet the Sprint Goal?"
-Below is a list of activities the developers shared during one of our Daily Scrums: CREATE LIST BELOW
+Below is a list of activities the developers shared during one of our Daily Scrums:
 > - 1.
 Will figure out how to build the class for the Python testing
 > - 2.
 Will identify two additional tests for the email validation
 > - 3.
 Will generate HTML and CSS Code